No. 23 BYU upsets No. 2 Gonzaga 91-78

 He accounted for three buckets on a run of five straight possessions that ended in baskets for BYU.
 It helped the Cougars claw out a 38-32 lead.

-Gonzaga struggled to keep pace with BYU after going without a field goal over the final 4:36 of the first half.
+Gonzaga was held without a field goal over the final 4:36 of the first half.

-The Cougars kept building on their momentum early in the second half.
-3-pointers from Kolby Lee and Toolson highlighted a run of four straight baskets that put BYU up 58-44.
+The Cougars kept building on their momentum early in the second half, with 3-pointers from Kolby Lee and Toolson highlighting a run of four straight baskets that put BYU up 58-44.

+“They were tougher,” Petrusev said.
+“We let them outplay us.
+They were just a tougher team and they beat us.”

+Gonzaga: Numerous turnovers and lengthy shooting droughts led to a rare loss.
+The Bulldogs likely have little margin for error now in their quest to secure a No. 1 seed in the NCAA Tournament.

-A win over a Gonzaga team that spent part of the season ranked no. 1 overall will go a long way to helping the Cougars lock up an NCAA Tournament bid in March.
+BYU: A win over a Gonzaga team that spent part of the season ranked No. 1 will go a long way to helping the Cougars lock up an NCAA Tournament bid in March.

 UP NEXT